mattcodeins/Individual-Project/README.md

 # Individual-Project

-Repository to replicate the experiments I ran as part of my research project.
+Repository containing the code and experiments used to generate the results presented in my theis.

-Included is a number of modules to extend PyTorch for my purposes, including Bayesian layer implementations and loss functions, and functions for training and testing Bayesian models.
+Included is a number of modules to extend PyTorch for my needs, including Bayesian layer implementations and loss functions, and functions for training and testing Bayesian models.